erikvanmechelen/wind/manuscript/28openings.md

 What are the risks?
 With three southern units, Russia will have little early influence in the north.
 The move to Galicia may not be welcomed by the Austrian and delay any possible collaboration with the red units.

 How about rewards?
 Unless you’ve diplomatically succeeded in avoiding a bounce in Gal, a careful Austrian will often bounce you there.
 This approach does give Russia more chances of securing Rumania, though depending on whether Russia stands to gain Sweden, forcing one’s way into Rumania is not always necessary to continue into a solid 1902, relationship in a good place with all neighbors.

+## TURKEY

+While I prefer to play a more central and active Great Power, I do enjoy me some Turkey.

+1901

+With concentrated home centers in Con, Ank, and Smy, the Turkish homeland is relatively easy to defend for even sustained sieges.
+A four-center Turk with, say, a fleet in BLA, a fleet in AEG, and armies in Bul and Con is as formidable a rock as any four-center power.

+But you ought not merely aim to survive.
+Where is your fifth center coming from?
+This, conveniently, is a useful question for Italy.
+Will your fifth center be Greece, Rumania, Sevastopol?
+Which should it be?
+When is the best moment to annex it?

+BEYOND 1902

+Turkey's game can be quite strong with only 5 or 6 centers.
+With fleets in AEG and BLA, Turkey can mobilize armies into southern Russia or the Balkans via convoy as well as defend comfortably.
+To win, Turkey will likely have to break through into Saint Petersburg or perhaps Portugal.

+ERIK’S CHOICE

+The Ship of the Desert which showcases the surprising F Ank - Arm.

 ## Turkish Hedgehog (Turkey)